MicrosoftDocs/windows-powershell-docs/docset/windows/clusterawareupdating/Invoke-CauRun.md

 ```

 ### -WarnAfter
-Specifies the time in minutes after which a warning is logged if the Updating Run, including any pre-update and post-update scripts, has not completed.
+Specifies the time in minutes after which a warning is logged if the updating run, including any pre-update and post-update scripts, has not completed.
 By default, no warning is logged, regardless of the time taken by the updating run.

 ```yaml